emilyrosenberg/grain-free-friend/README.md

 | **View recipe list**: As a Site User I can view a list of recipes so that I can select one to read. | ✅ | The recipes page shows all recipes on the site. |
 | **Find favorites**: As a Site User I can use keywords to search for new favorites so that I can discover new recipes that suit me. | ✅ | The favorite finder page allows logged-in users to see a random recipe or a recipe based on keywords. |
 | **Save favorites**: As a Site User I can add and save favorites so that I can return to the site to see recipes that suit me. | ✅ | In the favorites finder, a user can save a recipe to their favorites and view them on the Favorites page. |

+User stories were tracked using [Github Projects](https://github.com/users/emilyrosenberg/projects/4/views/1).
+User personas and user stories are also described [above](#user-personas).

 ### Manual Testing
 This web app was tested in Chrome Developer Tools for troubleshooting functionality and style problems during development.
 Responsiveness was tested with CDT and [Responsive Design Checker](https://responsivedesignchecker.com/).
 Functionality was tested on iOS with Chrome and Safari.
 The UX design was tested by users.